AMVijay/amvijay.com/blogs/hadoop/hadoop-setup-steps.md

-# Hadoop Installation and Setup
-Last Updated On 02/21/2020

 ## Linux : Update the Package Version and Upgrade
 Below commands can be used to update linux package version in local repository and upgrade:
 * `sudo apt update`